honysyang/AICodeScan/README.md

-# CodeGuardian - Intelligent Code Audit System
+# AICodeScan - Intelligent Code Audit System

 CodeGuardian is an intelligent code audit system designed to analyze C code for potential vulnerabilities and provide detailed reports.
 It leverages both local and AI-based analysis to identify security risks and suggest mitigations.